 Is there unity in diversity?

 The fear of certain demographics being given a seat at the table has been largely motivated by racism and xenophobia.
 It’s similar to how the ruling elite manipulate many whites to oppose social programs that help whites out of fear that they will also help minorities.
 This has been slowly changing in mainstream society, a sign of hope.
 “Majorities of Americans,” reports PRRI, “say that there is a lot of discrimination against Black people (75%), Hispanic people (69%), and Asian people (55%).
 Far fewer say that there is a lot of discrimination against either Christians (37%) or white people (32%).”
-Fewer and fewer Americans, across most demographics, want to continue the scapegoating of minorities as the portrayed enemy of white supremacy and Christian nationalism.
+Fewer and fewer Americans, across most demographics, want to continue the scapegoating of minorities as the portrayed enemies of a sought-after white supremacy, ethno-nationalism, and Christian patriotism.
 Following the pattern of declining bigotry and xenophobia, this includes majorities, in this case large majorities, of Independents and Democrats; as opposed by the Ferengi, of course (Emma Green, Most American Christians Believe They’re Victims of Discrimination; Samuel L. Perry, Andrew L. Whitehead, & Joshua T. Davis, God’s Country in Black and Blue: How Christian Nationalism Shapes Americans’ Views about Police (Mis)treatment of Blacks).

 Victimhood politics holds little merit with the typical white.
 The same goes across the education spectrum, as both those with and without a college degree agree with other whites, if to varying degrees.
-As for the majority of minorities, they are maintaing solidarity in agreeing they all experience more prejudice as compared to whites and Christians.
+As for the majority of minorities, they are maintaining solidarity in agreeing they all experience more prejudice as compared to whites and Christians.
 The last part stands out considering non-whites have higher religiosity rates than whites, and yet the prejudice they experience is not identified with their religion.
 That makes sense.
 No police officer ever killed a black guy because he was Christian and no ICE agent ever deported a Hispanic because they attended church too often.

 It should be noted that as early as the 1980s, during the Golden Age of the Reagan Republicans, it was known that the reactionary right-wing of fundies was not a majority, moral or otherwise.
 In fact, the very concept of a “moral majority” was openly advocated and promoted as a defense against majoritarian rule and against democracy in general.
 Bill Moyers, in an interview with David Daley (Republicans Admit They Lose When Elections Are Fair and Free), said that,